-As such, the serial number lists compiled below have been based on the visual observation of engraving patterns and other instrument details that I’ve cross-referenced against catalog illustrations and other available historical information.
-I believe that, while exact dates may never be able to be accurately verified for a specific serial number, the general progression of these lists is defensible and represents Reynolds instruments through the company’s history.
+The serial numbers and estimated dates presented below are based on the visual observation of engraving patterns and design and trim details on hundreds of instruments that I've cross-referenced against catalog illustrations and descriptions and historical company information.
+While an exact date may never be able to be accurately verified for any given serial number, I believe that the general progression of these lists is defensible and represents Reynolds instruments through the company’s history.

 This primary Reynolds serial number sequence dates from 1936-1979 and includes all Reynolds instruments with the following exceptions:

 - Any instrument marked "Made by Ohio Band Instrument Co." (includes Regent, Roth, Paramount, etc.)

 - All Roth model instruments (including those marked "made by F.A.
 Reynolds" or "made by Roth-Reynolds").
 All other model instruments marked "made by Roth-Reynolds" are included in the primary serial number table.

 - All Medalist instruments made between 1961 and 1964 (SNs below 200000).

 For these exceptions, please see the "Ohio Band / Roth" serial number list.